 B.A. in History, Bob Jones University; Transition to Teaching - Social Studies Education, Grace College; M.A. in Biblical Studies, Baptist Bible College; ACSI Educator's Certificate, Secondary Social Studies

-Professor Elrod specializes in Political Science and teaches several courses including World Geography, American Government, and Introduction to Political Thought.
-He has taought social studies at the secondary school level for ten years.
+Professor Elrod specializes in political science and teaches several courses including world geography, American government and introduction to political thought.
+He has taught social studies at the secondary school level for 10 years.
 He will begin working toward his doctorate in political science in the fall of 2013.
 Joseph is a baseball enthusiast and has a goal of visiting every major league baseball field in the country.
-He and his wife Emily have three children and live in Lafayette, Indiana.
+He and his wife, Emily, have three children and live in Lafayette, Indiana.

 Some of the positions you can obtain:

 Represent clients in criminal and civil litigation and other legal proceedings, draw up legal documents, and manage or advise clients on legal transactions.
 May specialize in a single area or may practice broadly in many areas of law.

 Those in government positions write legislation, promote political platforms, represent their constituents and support the nation’s legal structures.
 Naturally, they are required to understand political history, the campaign process, the internal functions of government and the relationships that governments throughout the world have with each other.

 Many government and federal agencies, both domestically and internationally, employ a host of individuals from the public sector to fill positions in security, administration, intelligence and relief efforts.
 A degree in political science provides an excellent foundation for these areas of employment.

 There are various ways that those with a strong background in political science serve our society through their expert knowledge and experience.
 Media outlets, news agencies, government officials and public administrators hire specialists to provide informed and thoughtful insights about today’s political landscape and current events.